Download App

 Model your retatrutide pharmacokinetics

-The Halflife app plots your real-time plasma concentration curve — see exactly when your dose peaks, troughs, and clears.
+The Halflife app plots your continuously updated estimated plasma-remaining curve — see the model's estimate of when your dose peaks, troughs, and clears.
 All on-device, no account required.

 Understanding retatrutide's pharmacokinetics requires thinking in three nested timeframes that each have distinct clinical relevance: